Ab Initio Calculations of the Static and Dynamic Polarizability of BaOH: Computational details

-\subsection{Static Polarizability}
+\subsection{Static polarizability}

-Singly, doubly, and triply augmented, as well as non-augmented valence Dyall basis sets \cite{Dyall2009, Dyall2016} of double-, triple-, and quadruple-zeta quality were used in the calculations.
-The augmented basis sets are denoted as $n$-aug-dyall.v$X$z, where $n$ is s, d, or t, corresponding to the addition of one, two, or three layers of diffuse functions respectively, added in an even-tempered manner, and $X$ is 2, 3, or 4, indicating the cardinality of the basis set.
+Singly, doubly, and triply augmented, as well as non-augmented valence (uncontracted) Dyall basis sets \cite{Dyall2009, Dyall2016} of double-, triple-, and quadruple-$\zeta$ quality were used in the calculations.
+The augmented basis sets are denoted as $n$-aug-dyall.v$X$z, where $n$ is s, d, or t, corresponding to the addition of one, two, or three layers of diffuse functions, respectively, added in an even-tempered manner, and $X$ is 2, 3, or 4, indicating the cardinality of the basis set.

 For the static polarizabilities, we investigated the effect of the treatment of relativity by comparing results obtained using NR, X2C, and DC Hamiltonians.
-The Breit interaction is not included in these Hamiltonians, and its effect will instead be estimated based on literature.
-To estimate the effect of QED on the polarizability, calculations were performed with the X2C Hamiltonian with added Uehling \cite{Uehling1935} and Flambaum-Ginges \cite{Flambaum2005} potentials (QED), corresponding to vacuum polarization and electron self-energy respectively.
+The Breit interactions were not included in the latter two Hamiltonians, and their effects will instead be estimated based on the literature.
+To estimate the effects of quantum electrodynamics (QED) on the polarizability, calculations were performed with the X2C Hamiltonian with self-consistently added Uehling \cite{Uehling1935} and Flambaum-Ginges \cite{Flambaum2005} effective potentials, corresponding to vacuum polarization and electron self-energy effects, respectively \cite{sunaga2022}.

-In the CCSD and CCSD(T) calculations, 35 electrons were correlated by setting the active correlation space energy range from --20 to 20 a.u.
-Calculations with larger active spaces, \mbox{--200} to 200 a.u.~(59 electrons correlated) and --2000 to 2000 a.u.~(all 65 electrons correlated), were carried out to estimate the uncertainty associated with the active space truncation in the CC procedure.
+In the CCSD and CCSD(T) calculations, 35 electrons were correlated by setting the active correlation space energy range from --20\,$E_\text{h}$ to 20\,$E_\text{h}$.
+Calculations with larger active spaces, --200\,$E_\text{h}$ to 200\,$E_\text{h}$ (59 electrons correlated) and --2000\,$E_\text{h}$ to 2000\,$E_\text{h}$ (all 65 electrons correlated), were carried out to estimate the uncertainty associated with the active space truncation in the CC procedure.

-To calculate the electronic contribution to the electric dipole moment and the static polarizability within the FF approach, the energy of the molecule was calculated with the following electric fields (in a.u.): $0.0$ and $\pm0.0001$, oriented either parallel or perpendicular to the molecular axis to determine $\alpha_{\parallel}(0)$ and $\mu_z$, and $\alpha_{\perp}(0)$, respectively.
-Note that the field perpendicular to the internuclear axis reduces the cylindrical $C_{\infty\text{v}}$ symmetry of the molecular wavefunction to $C_\text{s}$ symmetry.
+To calculate the electronic contribution to the body-fixed electric dipole moment and the static dipole polarizability within the FF approach, the perturbed energy of the molecule was calculated with the following electric field strengths (in a.u.): $0.0$ and $\pm0.0001$, oriented either parallel or perpendicular to the molecular axis, to determine $\alpha_{\parallel}(0)$ and $\mu_z$, and $\alpha_{\perp}(0)$, respectively.
+Note that the field perpendicular to the internuclear axis reduces the cylindrical $C_{\infty\text{v}}$ symmetry of the electronic wavefunction to $C_\text{s}$ symmetry.